aleph2c/miros/docs/_sources/patterns.rst.txt

   machine into two distinct orthogonal regions (for polling and processing).
-  However, orthogonal regions increase the cost of dispatching events ... and require complex synchronization between the regions because the polling and processing are not quite independent. [#2]_
+  However, orthogonal regions increase the cost of dispatching events ... and require complex synchronization between the regions because the polling and processing are not quite independent." [#2]_

 .. note::

   Programming a statechart with :term:`orthogonal regions<Orthogonal Region>` is computationally expensive.
-So if you find yourself drawing two seperate states with a lot of arrows connecting them, remind yourself of this reminder pattern.
+So if you find yourself drawing two seperate states with a lot of arrows connecting them, remind yourself of this :ref:`reminder pattern<patterns-reminder-here>`.

-The reminder pattern uses the ultimate hook pattern mixed with :term:`artificial event<Artificial Event>` injection.
-It's an artificial event because it is invented by the statechart and injected to itself rather than being invented and injected by an outside caller.
+The reminder pattern uses the :ref:`ultimate hook<patterns-ultimate-hook>` pattern mixed with :term:`artificial event<Artificial Event>` injection.
+It's an :term:`artificial event<Artificial Event>` because it is invented by the statechart and injected to itself rather than being invented and injected by an outside caller.

-I'll try to explain this idea by showing a design using orthogonal regions, show how it is expensive and then refactor the design using the reminder pattern.
+I'll try to explain this idea by showing a design using :term:`orthogonal regions<Orthogonal Regions>`, show how it is expensive and then refactor the design using the :ref:`reminder pattern<patterns-reminder-here>`.

 We will begin with some specifications: